corespring/corespring-api/docker/README.md

 ### Docker deployment

-To test feature branches in isolation, we have defined a `Dockerfile` that allows cs-api to be run in a sandboxed environment.
+To test feature branches in isolation, we have defined a set of Dockerfiles that allows cs-api to be run in a different environments.

+### Dockerfile types

+> We don't have a docker registry so there's a little bit of duplication amongst the following files.

+* Dockerfile - the main file that sets up a local mongo, s3 and elastic search
+* Dockerfile_remote_mongo_search - sets up only the app and requires that you set the env vars to point the app at a remote mongo, s3 and search
+* DockerfileWithDynamo - the app with dynamo running

+# Dockerfile

+This is a completely sandboxed instance.
+It seeds a local mongo, sets up a fake s3 and a local elastic search.

+> There is more work to do on this instances - like seeding the db with a backup of staging data etc.

 If you want to run this docker image or deploy it using [docker-deployer](github.com/corespring/docker-deployer), you'll need to build the following project once: